-Withdrawal from a class after the drop deadline shall be authorized in the event of extenuating circumstances.
+Late withdrawal from a class after the drop deadline may be authorized in the event of extenuating circumstances.
 Extenuating circumstances are verified cases of accidents, illnesses, or other circumstances beyond the control of the student.
 The student must file a petition in the Admissions and Records Office with documentation for review by the Petitions Committee